KunkelAlexander/flying-turtles/README.md

 # 2D Multiplayer Rocket Game

 Welcome to the **2D Multiplayer Rocket Game**!
-This project is a simple, fast-paced, and fun 2-player game where players control rockets, dodge obstacles, and compete to score points by outmaneuvering each other.
-Built using the [Godot Engine](https://godotengine.org/), it features customizable controls, responsive physics, and a clean, modular structure.
+[Play it here](https://kunkelalexander.github.io/flying-turtles/).
+This project is a simple, fast-paced, and hopefully at least a little fun 2-player game where players control rockets, dodge obstacles, and compete to score points by outmaneuvering each other.
+Built using the [Godot Engine](https://godotengine.org/).

 ![](scene.gif)
 ---